kalessil/phpinspectionsea/docs/security.md

 > Best practices: consider adding `composer update` into your CI/CD to get informed about security issues early.

+> CI pipe-lines: `composer validate` has a flag `--no-check-all` to allow dev-master/* versions specification

 Security Advisories is a Vulnerability Database from SensioLabs (https://security.sensiolabs.org/database) which can be integrated with your workflow in several ways.